Counseling Degrees & Licenses in Louisiana

 University of Louisiana – Monroe

 The master of science in counseling requires 20 courses, typically taking full-time students two years to finish.
-The school counseling program provides similar training as the clinical mental health track but focuses on the K-12 school setting.
+The school counseling program provides training similar to the clinical mental health track but focuses on the K-12 school setting.
 Students who pursue a master of science in counseling under the school counseling track may call themselves school counselors and may qualify for School Counselor Certification and LPC licensure.
 The addiction counseling option also qualifies students for LPC licensure.

 Students who pursue a master of science in counseling under the clinical mental health counseling track may call themselves clinical mental health counselors and qualify for LPC licensure.
 The combined track allows students to specialize in two of the three tracks offered by the program and prepares graduates to practice in two areas competently.
 Graduates may refer to themselves as either of the two specializations in which they pursue and qualify LPC licensure and school certification if one of the tracks is school counseling.